 I’m one of the lucky ones.
-I have been in a loving relationship with my man for the past twenty-four years.
+I have been in a loving relationship with my man for the past twenty-eight years.
 We have argued, made up, faced dramas and shared dreams.

 In Australia we’re a multi-cultural couple.
 I’m a white fella, and he’s a black fella.
 And it was his suggestion I write this post.